 Influenza (also known as flu, or grippe) is an acute inflammation of the nasopharynx, trachea, and bronchioles, with congestion, edema, and the possibility of necrosis of these respiratory structures.
-Influenza is a highly contagious infection of the respiratory tract caused by three different types of Myxovirus influenzae.
+Influenza is a highly contagious airborne disease of the respiratory tract caused by three different types of Myxovirus influenzae.
 It occurs sporadically or in epidemics which peaks usually during colder months.
 In tropical areas, influenza occurs throughout the year.
 The WHO estimates that 1 billion influenza cases, 3 to 5 million severe cases, and 290,000 to 650,000 influenza-related respiratory deaths occur each year worldwide (Nguyen & Stuart, 2022).

 Nursing Care Plans

-Unless complications occur, influenza doesn’t require hospitalization and patient care usually focuses on the prevention of the disease and relief of symptoms.
+Unless complications occur, influenza doesn’t require hospitalization and nursing care usually focuses on the prevention of the disease and relief of symptoms.

 May be related to

 - Lack of knowledge about the disease process (Influenza)